ojitha/ojitha.github.io/notes/python.md

 ```
 A closure is simply a function with free variables, where the bindings for all such variables are known in advance.

 The *free variable* is a technical term meaning a variable that is not bound in the local scope but in the lexical scope.
 In Python language, all functions are closed.
 Therefore in the Python closures, free variables defined in the enclosing functions to access by its nested returning function.

+> lexical scope is the norm: free variables are evaluated considering the environment where the function is defined.
+Python does not have a program global scope, only module global scopes.

 You have to use `nonlocal` keywoard instead of the `global` keyword to access the free variables from the nested function.

 ```python
 g=10